-• Restaurant/theater district to the south
+- Restaurant/theater district to the south. - Several schools on McCormick Street, including a future high school site on Vineland.

-- Several schools on McCormick St. including a future high school site on Vineland. - Major park (North Hollywood Park) - Future development projects planned by Metro and the Community Redevelopment Agency on right-of-way westbound from Ethel Avenue and eastbound from Vineland Avenue.
+- Major park (North Hollywood Park). - Future development projects planned by Metro and the Community Redevelopment Agency on right-of-way westbound from Ethel Avenue and eastbound from Vineland Avenue.

-- To the west, North Hollywood Park and the Hollywood Freeway constrain east-west route choices to Burbank Blvd., Chandler Blvd., Magnolia Blvd., and Camarillo St. - To the east, Vineland Ave., a difficult to cross 4- to 6-lane arterial, only has signals at Burbank Blvd., Chandler Blvd., Magnolia Blvd., and Camarillo St. A project is underway to improve bicycling conditions on Vineland and provide an additional Chandler Bike Path connection for one mile to the Burbank Chandler Bike Path. - The district to the south and north has an intact street grid, but the old rail right of way paralleled by Chandler Boulevard interrupts it. - Lankershim Boulevard cuts diagonally across the grid in the northwest-southeast direction and interrupts local-street access. - Chandler Boulevard is the key east-west route with bike lanes.
+- To the west, North Hollywood Park and the Hollywood Freeway constrain east-west route choices to Burbank Boulevard, Chandler Boulevard, Magnolia Boulevard, and Camarillo Street. - To the east, Vineland Avenue, a difficult to cross 4- to 6-lane arterial, only has signals at Burbank Boulevard, Chandler Boulevard, Magnolia Boulevard, and Camarillo Street.
+A project is underway to improve bicycling conditions on Vineland and provide an additional Chandler Bike Path connection for one mile to the Burbank Chandler Bike Path. - The district to the south and north has an intact street grid, but the old rail right of way paralleled by Chandler Boulevard interrupts it. - Lankershim Boulevard cuts diagonally across the grid in the northwest-southeast direction and interrupts local-street access. - Chandler Boulevard is the key east-west route with bike lanes.
 It crosses under the freeway without an interchange.
 Chandler jogs across the old rail right of way at Vineland Avenue; a project is underway to make this a safer bicycle and pedestrian link.
 To the west, a bikeway parallels the Orange Line from Lankershim Boulevard to Warner Center.
 To the east, a bike path is planned from Vineland Avenue to Clybourn Avenue.
-An existing bike path runs from Clybourn Avenue to Victory Boulevard. - Bakman Avenue is a good north-south local-access alternative to Tujunga Avenue. - Weddington Street is a good east-west local-access alternative to Chandler Blvd. between Tujunga Avenue and Vineland Avenue.
+An existing bike path runs from Clybourn Avenue to Victory Boulevard. - Bakman Avenue is a good north-south local-access alternative to Tujunga Avenue. - Weddington Street is a good east-west local-access alternative to Chandler Boulevard between Tujunga Avenue and Vineland Avenue.

 Existing bike lanes: Chandler Boulevard

-Existing bike paths: None
+Existing bike paths: Chandler Boulevard to the east

-Existing Bicycle parking:
+Existing Bicycle parking: Table

 Location Parking Type Spaces Accessibility Security

-NoHo Station Racks 64 Good Fair
+NoHo Station Racks 64 Good Poor

 NoHo Station Lockers 12 Good Good